thepirat000/CachingFramework.Redis/README.md

 ```

 #### Add a single object with tags
-Add a single object to the cache and associate it with tags *tag1* and *tag2*
+Add a single object to the cache and associate it with tags *tag1* and *tag2*:
 ```c#
 cache.SetObject(redisKey, value, new[] { "tag1", "tag2" });
 ```

 #### Add a single object with TTL
-Add a single object to the cache with a Time-To-Live of 1 day.
+Add a single object to the cache with a Time-To-Live of 1 day:
 ```c#
 cache.SetObject(redisKey, value, TimeSpan.FromDays(1));
 ```